Ken Parrish: Personal life

-After getting released by the 49ers in 2007, Parrish spent eight months as a police officer with the Stroud Area Regional Police in his hometown, East Stroudsburg, Pennsylvania.
+After being released by the 49ers in 2007, Parrish spent eight months as a police officer with the Stroud Area Regional Police in his hometown, East Stroudsburg, Pennsylvania.
 After the eight months, he decided that he would pursue a comeback into the NFL by leaving the police force.
 When asked about his decision to leave the police force, Parrish said, "It was a decision that took weeks and weeks and weeks and lots of discussions with my family.
 I always had great backing from my family.
 They [said], 'Ken, if you feel this is something you need to go out and conquer, then go ahead and do it.'"

-Parrish moved to Modesto, California to perfect his punting, kickoffs, placekicks, and holding for placekicks in order to get ready for his comeback into the NFL.
+Parrish moved to Modesto, California, to perfect his punting, kickoffs, placekicks, and holding for placekicks in order to get ready for his comeback into the NFL.

 After he was released by the Jets following training camp, Parrish worked as a substitute teacher at J. T. Lambert Intermediate School and as a police officer again with the Stroud Area Regional Police.

-Parrish spent time during the 2010 offseason in Las Vegas, Nevada to work with Louie Aguiar on his punting and kicking.
+Parrish spent time during the 2010 offseason in Las Vegas Valley, Nevada, to work with Louie Aguiar on his punting and kicking.

-Parrish resides in Pennsylvania with his wife Amanda and their two young daughters, Reese and Charlotte.
+Parrish resides in Pennsylvania, with his wife Amanda and their two daughters, Reese and Charlotte.